L3- Molecular and Cellular Biology

 Target audience

-Students who have validated the L2 BMC.
-It is possible to integrate the course in L3 through an equivalent training obtained within the University of Montpellier or elsewhere.
+Students who have successfully completed the second year of the BMC program.
+It is possible to enter the third year of the program with equivalent training obtained at the University of Montpellier or elsewhere.

-The procedure in this case is carried out via the e-candidat portal.
+The procedure in this case is carried out via the e-candidate portal.

 Read more